How Long Does Kratom Stay in Your System?

 Does Kratom Show Up on Standard Drug Tests?

-No. Standard Canadian employment drug screens (5-panel, 10-panel) test for: As the NIH PMC, Mitragynine Pharmacokinetics Study notes, “Steady-state mitragynine concentrations were reached in 8–9 days and 7-hydroxymitragynine within 7 days”.
+No. Short and simple.
+Standard Canadian 5-panel and 10-panel screens test for a fixed list.
+Kratom isn’t on it.
+As the NIH PMC, Mitragynine Pharmacokinetics Study notes, “Steady-state mitragynine concentrations were reached in 8–9 days and 7-hydroxymitragynine within 7 days”.
+Here’s what those panels actually look for:

-Kratom alkaloids are structurally different from opiates.
-They do not trigger opiate panels.
-Specific kratom panels exist but are rare outside forensic contexts.
+See kratom anywhere on that list?
+Nope.
+Its alkaloids are structurally different from opiates.
+They don’t trigger opiate panels.
+Specific kratom panels do exist.
+But they’re rare outside forensic contexts.

 Factors That Affect How Long Kratom Stays in You